 Does your neighbor keep hitting golf balls into your yard?
 Are kids constantly cutting through your property to get to the park?
-In most states, these actions represent a civil law tort known as trespass to land.
+In most states, these actions represent an intentional tort known as trespass to land.

-Trespass to land occurs when a person intentionally enters someone else’s property without permission.
-The only intent required for this claim, is the intent to enter the property.
-So even if your neighbors accidently cross from their property into your lot, they can be liable for trespass.
+The tort of trespass to land occurs when a person intentionally enters another's property without permission.
+The only intent required for this claim is the intent to enter the property.
+So even if your neighbors accidentally cross from their property into your lot, they can be liable for trespass.
 A trespass can also occur if someone causes a physical item, like a golf ball, to enter your property.
 Substantial injury is not required.

 Proving Trespass to Land Claim

 In order to prove that a defendant is liable for trespass to land, you'll typically have to show that four distinct actions occurred: